mansielhance/SangamVentures/README.md

 - Cover images for Articles in Resource page;
     - minimum size 2000x500px `less than 1mb; .jpg`
-    - please put a black overlay of around 30% before exporting the image to the `cover` folder so that the quote is visible when successfully uploaded.
+    - to ensure maximum readability of the quote please put a black overlay of around 30% before uploading the image to the `cover` folder.

 - Authors' images for quotes in articles;
     - minimum size 68x68px `.svg`